Why I overexpose my photographs (….most of the time)

 Conclusion

 ETTR is just one of many shooting techniques available to digital photographers.
 Although I find it great for landscapes, cityscapes, and most portraits it doesn’t work all the time.
-But since these three subjects comprise a majority of the photos I create, it is the technique I use most often.
+But since these three subjects make up the majority of the photos I create, it is the technique I use most often.

 Other techniques I use are ISO invariance and exposure bracketing.
 Look them up and give them a try as well.